maninc/trinitylake/docs/format/definitions/transaction.md

 # Transaction

 A transaction object in a Lakehouse represents a temporary state of the Lakehouse that is not committed yet.
+This object is used for distributed transaction where a transaction needs to be passed from one process to another before commit.

 ## Object Definition Schema